 Three religions co-exist in Chad: classical African religions, Islam, and Christianity.
 However, there is a great divide in Chad between the northern peoples (Muslims) and the southern peoples (Christian/Animist).
 Although they share the same political boundaries they are worlds apart in their cultures.
 Due to a history of tensions between them it is very difficult for a southerner to evangelize a northerner.

-Muslims make up almost half of Chad's population, including the Arabs.
-Although several mission agencies currently work among the Chadian Arabs, many missionaries have left because of the numerous conflicts, political upheavals and harsh living conditions the country has suffered over the past twenty-five years.
+Muslims make up the majority of Chad's population, including the Arabs.
+Many missionaries have left because of the numerous conflicts, political upheavals and harsh living conditions the country has suffered over the past twenty-five years.

-* Ask God to grant wisdom and favor to the missions agencies that are focusing on the Chadian Arabs.
+Ask God to grant wisdom and favor to missions agencies that are focusing on the Chadian Arabs.

-* Ask the Lord to strengthen a small emerging church and to bring forth a triumphant Arab church spreading to neighboring tribes and beyond for the glory of His name!
+Ask the Lord to strengthen a small emerging church and to bring forth a holy Arab church spreading to neighboring tribes and beyond for the glory of His name!